 Adrian is a Licensed Marriage and Family Therapist and Registered Art Therapist.
 Her training and background are working with children and families, which has provided an excellent foundation for the work she has done with a range of clients as all people have important childhood and family histories that impact current life.
 Adrian utilizes a Gestalt, Object Relations and Humanistic perspective, often times incorporating practical, cognitive behavorial interventions as well as providing education in order to help her clients understand the nature of being human and how to work with it rather than against it.

-Anna is a Licensed Marital and Family Therapist, CAADAC Registered Worker and Registered Art Therapist.
+Anna is a Licensed Marital and Family Therapist, LAADAC Licensed Advanced Alcohol and Drug Abuse Counselor.
 In 2005 she began her journey into the field of helping professionals as a volunteer for Free Arts for Abused Children.
 Over those 10 years, Anna’s wide variety of work experiences have exposed her to many walks of life and the accompanying challenges that require support.
 She specializes in addiction and recovery work, complex trauma, and family healing.
 Anna's therapeutic approach rests on a foundation of humanistic philosophy.
 Anna empowers her clients with tools and information to help them work toward their goals and build on their personal strengths.

 Chelsea Derossi, M. A., MFT, ATR

 Chelsea is a Licensed Marriage and Family Therapist and Registered Art Therapist.
-Through various volunteer ventures, Chelsea found a passion for art and therapy, which served as a foray into her therapeutic experience working with children, adolescents, adults and families.
-Chelsea is a child and adolescent specialist with additional training and expertise in trauma, grief, development and family systems.
-By adopting a humanistic philosophy and incorporating cognitive behavioral techniques, Chelsea encourages insight, improved ability to manage challenges and more harmonious relationship with family members and peers.
-It is through this approach that she is able to help her clients better understand the human experience, improve relationships and make positive life-affirming choices.
+Chelsea works with individuals, couples, parents, and children.
+She is a child and adolescent specialist with over 10 years of experience working with children and families.
+With additional training and expertise in art therapy, trauma, grief, development, and family systems, Chelsea tailors the treatment to specifically meet the unique needs of each client or family.
+By using a collaborative approach and incorporating cognitive behavioral techniques, Chelsea encourages insight and more harmonious relationships with family members and peers.
+Throughout treatment Chelsea is able to help her clients better understand the human experience, improve relationships and make positive life-affirming choices.